 These fish cakes are chock full of creamy flaked haddock and herbed mashed potatoes.
+This recipe first appeared in our Jan/Feb 2013 issue along with our article Cape Cod Commercial Hook Fishermen's Association.

 - 2 large russet potatoes, peeled and cut into 1" pieces